ondrachwiedziuk/skolavprirodenew/_langs/en/where.md

 ## When and where

-This year from Thursday 27th March to Sunday 30th March, 2025.
-The event will take place at [Bouda Zvonařka](https://www.boudazvonarka.cz/) in Strážné, Krkonoše.
+This year from Thursday 13th November to Monday 17th November, 2025.
+The event will take place at [Chata Sport Ski](https://www.chata-sport-ski.cz/) in Kořenov, Jizerské hory.